top of page

 Clay was 19, almost 20.
 He was a thriving college student home for the summer.
 At a party, he and his friends mixed Xanax and alcohol, which caused Clay's respiratory system and heart to stop.
 No one saw it coming, and no one thought Clay was in any danger that night.
 He and his friends made a wrong decision that is common in today's party culture.
 Neither Clay nor his friends knew about the risks surrounding the misuse and abuse of prescription drugs, and it cost Clay his life.

 Days after Clay's death, his friends came to support one another.
 As they struggled to understand how this tragedy could have happened to their friend, the phrase "he didn't know ... we didn't know" was repeated over and over.
 The idea of producing a documentary about how tragedy can happen to anyone was born.
 Clay's friends needed his death to have a purpose and for people to know and learn from their loss.
-They wanted to tell their story truthfully and differently.
-They wanted it to resonate with their contemporaries and capture the attention of other teens.
+They wanted to tell their story truthfully and differently - in a way that would resonate with their contemporaries and capture the attention of other teens.
+The life-saving message comes from Clay's friends and peers, not actors.
+The takeaway is genuine and very impactful.

-Until the documentary program "If They Had Known," educational information about the dangers of misusing and abusing prescription drugs was not readily available, and the risks were unknown.
-Kids and teenagers are more medicated now than any other previous generation.
-The lack of knowledge surrounding prescription drug risks puts our kids at risk.
+Until the documentary program "If They Had Known," educational information about the dangers of misusing and abusing prescrip-tion drugs was not readily available, and the risks were unknown.
+Never before has misusing and abusing prescription drugs been more dangerous and the lack of knowledge surrounding prescrip-tion drug risks puts our kids at risk.

-• Misusing or abusing prescription drugs can be fatal
+• Mixing prescription drugs with alcohol can be toxic

 • Don't hesitate to get help if someone needs it, every minute counts